mishmashcash/mishmash-contracts/README.md

 ## Was it audited?

-MishMash.cash protocols, circuits, and smart contracts were audited by a group of experts from [ABDK Consulting](https://www.abdk.consulting), specializing in zero-knowledge, cryptography, and smart contracts.
+Tornado Cash protocols, circuits, and smart contracts were audited by a group of experts from [ABDK Consulting](https://www.abdk.consulting), specializing in zero-knowledge, cryptography, and smart contracts.

 During the audit, no critical issues were found and all outstanding issues were fixed.
 The results can be found here: